javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 If we don't want to do anything more on this iteration and would like to forward on to the next one -- the `continue` directive does it.

 `Break/continue` support labels before the loop.
 A label is the only way for `break/continue` to escape the nesting and go to the outer loop.

+To get an array of object property names, there is a method `Object.keys(obj)`.